Dendrite: Electrical properties

 The structure and branching of a neuron's dendrites, as well as the availability and variation of voltage-gated ion conductance, strongly influences how the neuron integrates the input from other neurons.
 This integration is both temporal, involving the summation of stimuli that arrive in rapid succession, as well as spatial, entailing the aggregation of excitatory and inhibitory inputs from separate branches.

 Dendrites were once thought to merely convey electrical stimulation passively.
 This passive transmission means that voltage changes measured at the cell body are the result of activation of distal synapses propagating the electric signal towards the cell body without the aid of voltage-gated ion channels.
 Passive cable theory describes how voltage changes at a particular location on a dendrite transmit this electrical signal through a system of converging dendrite segments of different diameters, lengths, and electrical properties.
-Based on passive cable theory one can track how changes in a neuron's dendritic morphology impacts the membrane voltage at the cell body, and thus how variation in dendrite architectures affects the overall output characteristics of the neuron.
+Based on passive cable theory one can track how changes in a neuron's dendritic morphology impact the membrane voltage at the cell body, and thus how variation in dendrite architectures affects the overall output characteristics of the neuron.
+Dendrite radius has notable effects on resistance to electrical current, which in turn affects conduction time and speed.
+Dendrite branching optimizes of energy efficiency while maintaining functional connectivity by minimizing power and emphasizing effective signal transmission, supporting their roles in signal integration over longer times.
+This behavior seen in dendrites differs from that in axons, which give more priority to conduction time (and speed).
+Such tradeoffs influence overall neuronal structures, leading to a scaling relationship between conduction time and body size.

-Electrochemical signals are propagated by action potentials that utilize intermembrane voltage-gated ion channels to transport sodium ions, calcium ions, and potassium ions.
-Each ion species has its own corresponding protein channel located in the lipid bilayer of the cell membrane.
-The cell membrane of neurons covers the axons, cell body, dendrites, etc. The protein channels can differ between chemical species in the amount of required activation voltage and the activation duration.

-Action potentials in animal cells are generated by either sodium-gated or calcium-gated ion channels in the plasma membrane.
-These channels are closed when the membrane potential is near to, or at, the resting potential of the cell.
-The channels will start to open if the membrane potential increases, allowing sodium or calcium ions to flow into the cell.
-As more ions enter the cell, the membrane potential continues to rise.
-The process continues until all of the ion channels are open, causing a rapid increase in the membrane potential that then triggers the decrease in the membrane potential.
-The depolarizing is caused by the closing of the ion channels that prevent sodium ions from entering the neuron, and they are then actively transported out of the cell.
-Potassium channels are then activated, and there is an outward flow of potassium ions, returning the electrochemical gradient to the resting potential.
-After an action potential has occurred, there is a transient negative shift, called the afterhyperpolarization or refractory period, due to additional potassium currents.
-This is the mechanism that prevents an action potential from traveling back the way it just came.